 Building components, such as doors, windows, studs, and wallboard are combined to create assemblies.
 An example of an assembly is a partition wall or ceiling that's made up of different building components.

 Building components are major construction elements but don't include finish materials.
-Similar to a cake, building components are the “cake” underneath the finish layer or icing.
+As with the human body, these are the working elements underneath the interior or exterior finish layer or “skin”.

 Here are a few building components: